strimzi/strimzi.github.io/_posts/2021-05-06-broker-tuning.md

 We recommend trying producer-side message compression or reference-based messaging, which cover most situations.

 #### Producer-side compression
 For producer-side compression, you specify a `compression.type`, such as Gzip, to apply to batches.
 In the broker configuration, you use `compression.type=producer` so that the broker retains whatever compression the producer used.
-It's better that the producer and topic compression types match.
-Otherwise, the broker has to compress the batches again before appending them to the log.
+Generally speaking, it's better that the producer and topic compression types match.
+Otherwise, the broker has to decompress and possibly recompress the batches before appending them to the log, which can be CPU intensive.

 Compressing batches will add additional processing overhead on the producer and decompression overhead on the consumer.
 But you will get more data in a batch, which helps with throughput.
+You'll also be able to make better use of your storage.
 Examine your metrics and combine producer-side compression with fine-tuning of the batch size to get the best outcome.

 #### Reference-based messaging
 Reference-based messaging only sends a reference to data stored in some other system in the message’s value.
 This is useful for data replication when you do not know how big a message will be.
+It also works well when there's an occasional large message, since the smaller messages can be sent directly through Kafka, and the large messages can be sent by reference.
 Data is written to the data store, which must be fast, durable, and highly available, and a reference to the data is returned.
 The producer sends the reference to Kafka.
 The consumer uses the reference to fetch the data from the data store.

 **Reference-based messaging flow**